archo5/sgscript/readme.txt

 - got a suggestion? write some sample code (in the form of a test) and send it

 credits:
-- this piece of software is created by Arvīds Kokins (snake5)
+- developer: Arvīds Kokins (snake5)
 	* I can be reached at snake5creator [at] GMail
+- XCode project contributed by Elviss Strazdiņš
 - inspired by C, PHP, Lua, JavaScript, Squirrel and AngelScript

 change log: